Who the fuck are yooou… Mr. Burning Huggies

 The house also had unkempt growth on the 50+ years of old landscaping surrounding the house.
 My In-Laws have a large variety of power equipment they are kind enough to allow us to use on a regular basis as needed.
 My brother-in-law was kind enough to drop off my favorite of these implements in the form of a John Deere 755 with a front bucket loader and backhoe attachment.
 I have spent many hundreds of hours occupying the controls of this marvelous piece of engineering prowess over the years.

 I was busily cutting down trees and shrubs when one of the three “elders” I previously mentioned on the day we looked at the house appeared to materialize once again while I was working in the yard.
 He seems friendly enough and has the look of a very decent family patriarch.
 However, looks are deceptive and I’ve learned that demons hide in plain sight disguised as decent family patriarchs.
-He said something to the effect:
+He says something to the effect:

-“You are welcome to use the community mulch pile over at the pool.
+You are welcome to use the community mulch pile over at the pool.
 We all dump our yard waste there and the (Pool Boss) mulches it up every year.
-You are free to use it anytime.”
+You are free to use it anytime.

 I chose to take him up on the seemingly kind offer.
 The Pool is close by and I could drive the tractor to the dump point very quickly and easily.